Mexico vows US steel tariff retaliation

-Mexico City (AFP) - Mexico would retaliate against President Donald Trump's planned steel and aluminum tariffs by imposing tariffs of its own on the most "politically sensitive" US goods, Economy Minister Ildefonso Guajardo said Tuesday.
+Mexico City (AFP) - Mexico threatened Tuesday to retaliate against President Donald Trump's planned steel and aluminum tariffs by hitting the most "politically sensitive" US exports with tariffs of its own, the latest signal of a brewing trade war.

-Speaking a day after Trump shot down Mexican and Canadian proposals that the neighboring nations be granted an exemption from the steep US tariffs, Guajardo said Mexico was prepared to fight back, and hit the US president where it hurts.
+Speaking a day after Trump shot down Mexican and Canadian proposals that the neighboring nations be granted an exemption from the steep US tariffs, Economy Minister Ildefonso Guajardo said Mexico was prepared to fight back.

 "We would have to target our response at the things they export that are most politically sensitive and hit exactly those goods.
 We have the ability to respond," he told Mexican broadcaster Televisa.